Teacher of the year advocates for students with disabilities

 In her acceptance speech, Bowe said that, sometimes, seeing the effect of initiatives like Rock Your Socks is difficult.

-“Other times, although it is not blatantly obvious, there is a quiet victory: students holding hands walking down the hallway, a child in a wheelchair tutoring other children in class or a regular education student asking a child to be his partner even though they can communicate only through gestures, signs or the use of a ‘talker.’”
+“Other times, although it is not blatantly obvious, there is a quiet victory: students holding hands walking down the hallway, a child in a wheelchair tutoring other children in class or a regular education student asking a child to be his partner even though they can communicate only through gestures, signs or the use of a ‘talker.’

-As Delaware’s Teacher of the Year, Bowe will work to bring about positive change in state schools by addressing community groups, business leaders, legislators and educational organizations.
-The title also comes with a $10,000 grant from the General Assembly and smaller grants from other organizations.

 “I would like to use the grant money to provide more opportunities to teach tolerance, awareness and acceptance for all students,” she said.
 “I am excited to shine a light so others can see the greatness that is inside each and every child.”